Excl. VAT

-A study carried out by Microsoft shows that ‘Generation Z’ – in other words, people born between 1997 and 2012 – is the generation that struggled most with remote working during the pandemic.
+A study by Microsoft shows that ‘Generation Z’ is the generation that struggled most with remote working during the pandemic.
 The study showed that participants in this age group found it more difficult to remain engaged and interested in their work, to make their voices heard during meetings and to present new ideas, compared to older generations.

 Feedback from employees and managers is particularly important for young people.